 28. What Is the Function of Cholesterol in the Cell Membrane?

 This lesson looks at the details of the cell membrane.
 It focuses on the structure of the membrane and cholesterol's role in maintaining a healthy, strong cell membrane.

-This lesson is on the function of the nucleus in eukaryotic cells.
-In this lesson we'll learn what a eukaryotic cell is and what a nucleus is.
+In this lesson, we'll learn what a eukaryotic cell is and what a nucleus is.
 We'll also cover what the nucleus does in these cells and why it's important.

 A cell is a complex microscopic structure constantly working to keep organisms alive.
 Many cells are full of organelles such as the nucleus.
 Where can we find this important organelle?
 Learn more about its location in this lesson.

 The modern concept of a cell membrane is drawn from a long history of the science of cell membranes.
 This lesson explores how our idea of a membrane surrounding a cell has changed over history, as well as our current understanding of how it functions.